bwelte99/SipHash-FPGA-Accelerator/README.md

 You should see output from a variety of tests indicating the latency and throughput of SipHash2-4 for different input sizes.

-To see results for SipHash1-3 instead of SipHash2-4, you will need to edit siphash.c.
-Change cRounds to 1 and dRounds to 3, i.e. `#define cRounds 1` and `#define dRounds 3`.
-You should also comment out the array of hashes for SipHash2-4 in vectors_full.h and uncomment the hash array for SipHash1-3 to verify the results are correct.
+To see results for SipHash1-3 instead of SipHash2-4, clean the project and rebuild with the following commands:
+`make clean`
+`make CROUNDS=1 DROUNDS=3`

+This will rebuild the `workstation` executable using SipHash1-3 instead of SipHash2-4.
+Cleaning the project is necessary beforehand to ensure the build process recreates the object files using SipHash1-3.
+Similarly, if you want to revert to SipHash2-4, you will need to clean the project and rebuild.
+By default, `make` will build using SipHash2-4, you can make double sure by running `make CROUNDS=2 DROUNDS=4`.

 ## Reproducing Results
 ### Prerequisites